nickAP02/nickAP02/README.md

 - 👋 Hi, I’m @nickAP02
 - 👀 I’m interested in Electronics and IoT
-- 🌱 I’m currently learning app developpment with Flutter
+- 🌱 I’m also a mobile developper and UI designer in my spare time
 - 💞️ I’m looking to collaborate on IoT projects wether any development project
 - 📫 Reach me on nicoleapaflo@gmail.com or on www.linkedin.com/in/nicole-apaflo
 <!---